 The expectation is that attendees have some prior experience with stormwater and erosion control.
 Still, anyone can register and attend the course.

-After the class, on your own time, you must pay the state exam fee and pass the exam(s).
+You must pay the state exam fee and pass the exam(s).
 Additionally, you must provide your proof of possessing a recognized underlying credential or license.
-We review this in the QSP/QSD course and you can contact us anytime for more info.
-Also, read page 46 of the Fact Sheet in the CGP.
+You can contact us anytime for more info.
+Also, read page 47 of the Fact Sheet in the CGP.

 Some online information leaves people believing they must have an underlying credential first.
 Such a belief is erroneous.
 Your QSP/QSD process will remain incomplete if you have not submitted proof of an underlying credential.

 Because you need to be trained.
-Our QSP/QSD and other courses are for training purposes.
+Certain trained individuals can be delegated by a project’s QSP to perform certain duties such as inspecting, reporting, sampling and more.
+Our courses are for training purposes.
 The underlying credential you will pursue is likely from a Certifying Body that is not allowed to train you; their function is to administer an exam and make sure you have ongoing education (training).
 Now is the time to start building your portfolio of training and experience.
-Successfully completing the QSP/QSD course along with our other courses improves your ability pass your examinations and to contribute to environmental compliance.
+Successfully completing training courses improves your ability to pass your examinations, perform SWPPP duties onsite and to contribute to environmental compliance.

-After completing the QSP/QSD course, you will pay to take an online, open book exam.
-You can schedule to do this 24/7, and we explain this further in the course.
+After completing a QSP/QSD course, you will pay to take an online, open book exam.
+You can schedule to do this 24/7.

 California Professional Engineers and Professional Geologists can register as QSDs via the SMARTS website.
 After reviewing a series of PDFs provided by the State Water Board, the professional’s license is submitted and serves as the QSD number.
 This self-certification process requires no QSP/QSD training course, no exam and no renewal fees like the CASQA process does.
 The CASQA process, however, does include the advantage of being listed in the “Lookup Tool” by which the public can locate QSPs and QSDs via searching by zip codes etc. When a PE or PG self-certifies as a QSD, this means that person is also a QSP.
 All QSDs are always QSPs.
 Any belief to the contrary is erroneous.

-We highly recommend that California PEs and PGs attend our 3-day QSP/QSD course and then afterwards, self-certify.
+We highly recommend that California PEs and PGs attend a 3-day QSP/QSD course and then afterwards, self-certify.
 California PEs and PGs who merely read the Construction General Permit and then act as QSPs or QSDs may be at risk for not knowing the enforcement policy that has been issued by regulators after the CGP went into effect.
 We frequently discover inaccurate NOIs, Risk Assessments, Receiving Water Assessments etc. during random searches in SMARTS.
 Not attending a QSP/QSD course may contribute to this problem.
-In our courses we share with you the written and spoken messages released by the regulators.
-We also share industry-specific insight that is not often found in the licensing process for engineers and geologists.
+Attending training courses gets you better access to written and spoken messages released by the regulators.
+Additionally, you’ll gain industry-specific insight that is not often found in the licensing process for engineers and geologists.

 Industrial General Permit